gaming-wall-street/cns-fails-sec/README.md

-# CNS Fails
+# CNS Fails SEC

-This repo processes data from https://www.sec.gov/data/foiadocsfailsdatahtm
+This repo downloads, cleans and processes data from https://www.sec.gov/data/foiadocsfailsdatahtm to make is useable for further analyzing it.

 ## Instructions